Xi Story: Small projects with big impacts - ExBulletin

 Xi Story: Small projects with big impacts

-Juncao expert Chen Kehua (L) and a local technician check bags of mycelium at the Central African Institute for Agronomic Research in Bangui, Central African Republic, February 6, 2024.
-Photo: Xinhua

-In a signed article published by a Peruvian media outlet last month, Chinese President Xi Jinping spoke of “small but smart” livelihood programs, praising their role in making China-Peruvian “paisano friendship” more tangible and beneficial.
+BEIJING — In a signed article published by a Peruvian media outlet last month, Chinese President Xi Jinping spoke of “small but smart” livelihood programs, praising their role in making China-Peruvian “paisano friendship” more tangible and beneficial .

 While Xi says China is ready to launch more such projects, the positive effects are expected to continue in Peru, where people fondly call the Chinese people “paisano,” a local term for their compatriots.